 If you’re looking for a guard dog or the most protective dog breeds, don’t just settle for any breed.
-Though Great Danes, Doberman pinschers, and German shepherd dogs are enormous, they are not the only breeds that make great guard dogs.
+Though Great Danes, Doberman pinschers, and German shepherd dogs are popular, they are not the only breeds that make great guard dogs.
 There are certain breeds that were made to be loyal, fierce, and protective.

 Here’s a list of the 10 most protective dog breeds that you can depend on to keep you, your family, and your property safe.
 These amazing ‘personal protection dogs’ will be there for you whenever they sense trouble or see intruders they don’t recognize.

-What Is a Protective Dog Breed?
+What Are Protective Dog Breeds?

 The Pit Bull can get pretty big but they still think they’re lap dogs.
 They’re friendly, outgoing, and very observant, which makes them a great watchdog.
 They typically bark out of excitement because they’re eager to make new friends.

 The Pit Bull is actually a general term in the United States referring to the American Pit Bull Terrier, American Staffordshire Terrier, American Bully, Staffordshire Bull Terrier and occasionally the American Bulldog.
-People also refer to any cross breed of these dogs as a Pitbull.
-Dog enthusiasts In the UK only know the American Pit Bull Terrier as Pitbulls.
+People also refer to any crossbreed of these dogs as a Pitbull.
+Dog enthusiasts in the UK only know the American Pit Bull Terrier as Pitbulls.

 Why are They a Good Watchdog?